volumio/docs/docs/03_Plugin_System/02_Writing_A_Plugin.md

 * For security reasons dpkg is not allowed, so if you need to install binaries, tar them and download the tar accordingly
 * We have no environment variable set, so make sure you cd in the desired folder
 * Ensure to give proper permissions to file you'll need to edit later on (node runs with user volumio)
+* To avoid installing unwanted stuff, make sure to place `--no-install-recommends` after your to-install list
 * `echo "plugininstallend"` must be placed at the end of the install script to signal that installation has ended.

 #### Index.js